Chaseknis/helllo_rails_back-end/README.md

 ### Key Features <a name="key-features"></a>

-- You can be able to access data in the api which are randomly displayed
+- You can be able to access data in the api which are randomly displayed using the front-end react app and connecting it to this app serving as a back end to store all the data in the Api

 <p align="right">(<a href="#readme-top">back to top</a>)</p>